 The queen creates the colony during springtime by building a small nest and laying her eggs.
 These eggs hatch fertile females, or new queens, males, and workers.
-The workers enlarge the paper-like nest which is usually made of chewed up and regurgitated wood.
+The workers enlarge the paper-like nest which is usually made of chewed-up and regurgitated wood.
 You can think of this as a kind of paper mache.
-Along with nest maintenance, workers look after the queen’s eggs and feeding.
+Along with nest maintenance, workers look after the queen’s eggs and feed.

 Unlike honey bees that do not hibernate, queen wasps hibernate during the winter season and build a new nest and wasp generation the following spring.
 The males and workers usually die over the winter.

 Hornets make their nests from wood pulp that hangs from tree limbs.
 Like wasps, hornet nests are paper-like and abandoned during the winter seasons, with only the young queens and their eggs surviving by living under tree barks or rooftops.

 When spring comes around, the queen will build a new nest where her young will become workers, and she will work on breeding a new generation of queens and males.

 Treatment and Protection

 According to the Centers for Disease Control and Prevention, 1,109 deaths occurred between 2000 to 2017 from bee, wasp, and hornet stings, which is an average of 62 deaths per year.
 Approximately eighty percent of those deaths were among males.